Soc 202 - Sociological Analysis » Fall 2019 » Exam 3

 In abnormal socialization process, the cases include_____

-animal children and the individual who was left in the remote island.
+A. animal children and the individual who was left in the remote island.

-the acculturation process
+B. the conceptualization process

-the conceptualization process
+C. the acculturation process

 Question #6